 What is a small loan?

 A small loan is a type of unsecured personal loan ranging from $2,050 to $5,000.
 They may also be referenced as a “cash loan or “short term instant loan”.
 There are several benefits in opting for a small loan rather than a credit card which include the following:

 - Interest and repayments are fixed and known upfront

 - Interest rates can be similar

-- Significantly more flexible lending guidelines, unlike credit cards which are mainly issued by major banks, small loans come from non-banks.
-Non-banks are more open to diverse risks and so its a lot easier to get approved compared to a credit card from the bank.
+- Significantly more flexible lending guidelines: unlike credit cards which are mainly issued by major banks, small loans come from non-banks.
+Non-banks are more open to diverse risks, making it easier to get approved compared to a credit card from the bank.

 What can a small loan be used for?